codecentric/spring-boot-admin/README.md

 </dependency>
 ```

-Inside your application.properties you also have to define the URL of the Spring Boot Admin Server, e.g.
+Inside your configuration (e.g. application.properties) you also have to define the URL of the Spring Boot Admin Server, e.g.
 ```
 spring.boot.admin.url=http://localhost:8080
 ```

+For all configuration options see [spring-boot-starter-admin-client](https://github.com/codecentric/spring-boot-admin/tree/master/spring-boot-starter-admin-client)

 #### Screenshots